paradigmxyz/reth/book/run/pruning.md

 - Account History
 - Storage History

-Pruning of each of these parts disable different RPC methods,  because the historical data or lookup indexes become unavailable.
+Pruning of each of these parts disables different RPC methods,  because the historical data or lookup indexes become unavailable.

 > TODO: `prune parts / RPC methods` table that shows which RPCs becomes unavailable when  certain parts of the data